Also known as: Aquarium granuloma and Fish tank granuloma

 Causes, incidence, and risk factors

 A swimming pool granuloma occurs when water containing Mycobacterium marinum bacteria enters a break in the skin.
-A skin infection occurs about 3 weeks later.
+Signs of a skin infection appear about 2 - 3 weeks later.

 Risks include exposure to swimming pools, salt water aquariums, or ocean fish.